 Kia Car Insurance in Australia

-Compare Kia car insurance estimates from AU's top providers.
-Whether you drive a Sportage, Seltos, Cerato, or EV6, find the right cover at the right price - comprehensive, third party, or fire & theft.
+Compare Kia car insurance estimates from Australia's leading providers.
+Whether you drive a Cerato, Sportage, Seltos, or EV6, find the right cover at the right price - comprehensive, third party, or fire & theft.

 Kia Car Insurance in Australia - What You Need to Know

-Kia is one of Australia's most popular car brands, with models like the Sportage, Seltos, and Cerato consistently among the country's top sellers.
-Their industry-leading 7-year warranty, strong safety ratings, and competitive pricing make them a go-to choice for Australian drivers.
+Kia is one of Australia's fastest-growing car brands, with models like the Cerato, Sportage, and Seltos consistently ranking among the country's top sellers.
+Their industry-leading 7-year warranty, strong safety ratings, and competitive pricing make Kia a go-to choice for Australian drivers looking for value and quality.

 From an insurance perspective, Kias are generally affordable to insure compared to European and luxury brands.
-Most Kia models fall into low-to-mid insurance groups, thanks to excellent safety ratings, readily available spare parts, and competitive repair costs.
-The EV6 sits higher due to its higher value and EV-specific considerations.
+Most models fall into low-to-mid insurance groups thanks to excellent ANCAP safety ratings, readily available spare parts, and competitive repair costs.
+The EV6 sits higher due to its greater value and EV-specific considerations.

-All major Australian insurance providers - including AA Insurance, AMI, State, Tower, and ANZ - offer cover for Kia vehicles.
+All major Australian insurers cover Kia vehicles.
+Providers such as AAMI, Allianz, Budget Direct, NRMA, and Youi all offer competitive options.
 See our full Australian car insurance comparison for more.

 Why Kias Are Popular to Insure in Australia

-• Safety ratings: Most current Kia models achieve 5-star ANCAP safety ratings, which can lower premiums
+• Safety ratings: Most current Kia models achieve 5-star ANCAP safety ratings, which can positively influence premiums

-• Parts availability: Kia parts are widely available in Australia through both dealerships and aftermarket suppliers
+• Parts availability: Kia parts are widely available in Australia through dealerships and aftermarket suppliers

-• Repair costs: Labour and parts costs for Kias are typically lower than European equivalents
+• Repair costs: Labour and parts costs for Kias are typically lower than for European equivalents, keeping claims costs down

-• Wide model range: From the compact Picanto to the family Carnival, there's a Kia for every budget and insurance tier
+• Wide model range: From the compact Picanto to the family Carnival, there is a Kia for every budget and insurance tier

 Kia Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Kia models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes